 breast and usually prevents the breast implant from rotating.
 Disadvantages of texturing include increased rippling (wrinkling of the implant seen through the

-skin), increased firmness, increased leakage and prolonged postoperative swelling.
+skin), increased firmness, increased leakage (with Saline Breast Implants) and prolonged postoperative swelling.

 - Round vs. Shaped -- When the implant is placed behind the muscle, all

 implants provide a teardrop shape.
 Because texturing is required for a shaped implant, the disadvantages of shaped implants include increased rippling